-North Carolina's population of over 10 million is racially and ethnically diverse, with 71.5 percent White, 22.1 percent African American, and 9.0 percent Hispanic.1 The burden of cardiovascular disease (CVD) in the State is large, and almost one-third of deaths are caused by CVD (the CVD mortality rate is 251 per 100,000).2 CVD risk factors are common among the population; 65 percent of adults are obese/overweight, 32 percent are hypertensive, nearly 10 percent are diabetic, 20 percent smoke, and 54 percent do not meet physical activity targets.3 Only half of patients treated for hypertension currently have their blood pressure under control, and only half of patients aged 40 to 64 with elevated cholesterol have been treated to recommended levels.4
+North Carolina's population of more than 10 million is racially and ethnically diverse, with 71 percent white, 22.2 percent African American, and 9.2 percent Hispanic.1 The burden of cardiovascular disease (CVD) in the State is large, and almost one-third of deaths are caused by CVD (the CVD mortality rate is 251 per 100,000).2 CVD risk factors are common among the population; 65 percent of adults are obese/overweight, 32 percent are hypertensive, nearly 10 percent are diabetic, 20 percent smoke, and 54 percent do not meet physical activity targets.3 Only half of patients treated for hypertension currently have their blood pressure under control, and only half of patients aged 40 to 64 with elevated cholesterol have been treated to recommended levels.4

 Evaluate the effect of primary care practice support on:

 - Implementation of clinical practice and office systems changes to improve evidence-based CVD prevention

 - Practice capacity to implement new patient-centered outcomes research (PCOR) findings

 - Number of Participating Practices: 228